openfans-community-offical/Debian-Pi-Aarch64/update.md

 1. All imgs had included U3's featrues.

-2. The system had upgrade to upstream Debian Buster upstream and update to 20200622;
+2. The system had upgraded to upstream Debian Buster upstream and update to 20200622;

-3. The Kernel and firmware upgrade to "5.4.47-OPENFANS+20200622-v8" as support as newest LTS main-line;
+3. The Kernel and firmware had upgraded to "5.4.47-OPENFANS+20200622-v8" as support as newest LTS main-line;

-4. Upkg pkg update to version "2020.06.22-2.0-U4";
+4. Upkg pkg had updated to version "2020.06.22-2.0-U4";

-5. Mesa and FFMPEG changed, and Chromium issue fixed.
+5. Mesa and FFMPEG had changed, and Chromium issue had fixed.
 ```

 ----